rokuzzz/qzeromarket-v3-aspnet-api/DEPLOYMENT.md

 ### Enhance EF Core

-- Use `AsNoTracking()` for the `Select` operations, ilimiating the needs to change tracker in EF Core.
+- Use `AsNoTracking()` for the `Select` operations, iliminating the needs to change tracker in EF Core.
 Example

 ```csharp
 public override async Task<ProductLine?> GetByIdAsync(Guid id)